John Wilkes Booth: Reaction and pursuit

 In the cities where the train stopped, 1.5 million people viewed Lincoln in his coffin.
 Aboard the train was Chauncey Depew, a New York politician and later president of the New York Central Railroad, who said, "As we sped over the rails at night, the scene was the most pathetic ever witnessed.
 At every crossroads the glare of innumerable torches illuminated the whole population, kneeling on the ground."
 Dorothy Kunhardt called the funeral train's journey "the mightiest outpouring of national grief the world had yet seen."

 Mourners were viewing Lincoln's remains when the funeral train steamed into Harrisburg at 8:20 pm, while Booth and Herold were provided with a boat and compass by Jones to cross the Potomac at night on April 21.
 Instead of reaching Virginia, they mistakenly navigated upriver to a bend in the broad Potomac River, coming ashore again in Maryland on April 22.
 The 23-year-old Herold knew the area well, having frequently hunted there, and recognized a nearby farm as belonging to a Confederate sympathizer.
 The farmer led them to his son-in-law, Col. John J. Hughes, who provided the fugitives with food and a hideout until nightfall, for a second attempt to row across the river to Virginia.
 Booth wrote in his diary:

 The pair finally reached the Virginia shore near Machodoc Creek before dawn on April 23.
 There, they made contact with Thomas Harbin, whom Booth had previously brought into his erstwhile kidnapping plot.
 Harbin took Booth and Herold to another Confederate agent in the area named William Bryant who supplied them with horses.

 While Lincoln's funeral train was in New York City on April 24, Lieutenant Edward P. Doherty was dispatched from Washington at 2 p.m. with a detachment of 26 Union soldiers from the 16th New York Cavalry Regiment to capture Booth in Virginia, accompanied by Lieutenant Colonel Everton Conger, an intelligence officer assigned by Lafayette Baker.
 The detachment steamed 70 mi down the Potomac River on the boat John S. Ide, landing at Belle Plain, Virginia, at 10 pm.
 The pursuers crossed the Rappahannock River and tracked Booth and Herold to Richard H. Garrett's farm, about 2 mi south of Port Royal, Virginia.
 Booth and Herold had been led to the farm on April 24 by William S. Jett, a former private in the 9th Virginia Cavalry, whom they had met before crossing the Rappahannock.
-The Garretts were unaware of Lincoln's assassination; Booth was introduced to them as "James W. Boyd", a Confederate soldier, they were told, who had been wounded in the battle of Petersburg and was returning home.
+The Garretts were unaware of Lincoln's assassination; Booth was introduced to them as "James W. Boyd", a Confederate soldier, they were told, who had been wounded in the Siege of Petersburg and was returning home.